nicolas1102/mini-hand/README.md

 # FBD_Proyecto_Mini_Hand

-This program is a system for the control of the pensions of the students of a college.
+This program is a demo system for the control of the pensions of the students of a college.

 Program was developed for Database Basics class (12/08/2022).